Willibald-Gluck-Gymnasium/wgg-homepage/WRITING.md

 ```
 php artisan serve
 ```
+You will be able to access the site by going to [localhost:8000](localhost:8000) or with another port instead of 8000, depending on what the command outputs or what other port you chose.

 For macOS, if you followed [CONTRIBUTING.md](/CONTRIBUTING.md), you shouldn't have to run a command to host the website, as valet should already be doing that.
 To access the website in your browser go to [wgg.test](wgg.test).

 You should also always have a watcher running in the background to recognize changes so that they can be displayed on the website.
 This command has to be run on all systems, so Windows, Linux **and** macOS: